 Leadership hierarchies within the organization of the Catholic Church provide a stabilizing influence for members.
 Throughout its history, Catholicism has established a variety of titles and roles within the church, like a cardinal.
 Some may wonder: how does a person become a Catholic cardinal?

-The pope is the only person who has the authority to appoint a cardinal.
-However, the pope may only select as cardinals ordained priests, and the majority of cardinals are bishops or archbishops before they are appointed.
+The pope is the only person with the authority to appoint a cardinal.
+However, the pope may only select ordained priests to the position, and the majority of cardinals are bishops or archbishops before they are appointed.

-What is the origin of the title cardinal and how many cardinals are there in the Catholic Church?
-Is becoming a cardinal a necessary prerequisite for becoming pope?
+What is the origin of the title cardinal, and how many cardinals are there in the Catholic Church?
+Is becoming a cardinal a necessary prerequisite for becoming a pope?
 Continue reading to explore these questions and others.

 One of the roles of a cardinal is his association with a ceremonial church, which is located in Rome or the immediate surrounding areas.